-German Rottweiler Puppies
+German Rottweiler Puppies for Sale in Texas

 What Makes German Rottweilers Different?

-German Rottweilers aren't just Rottweilers from Germany—they represent a higher standard of breeding.
+German Rottweilers aren't just Rottweilers from Germany - they represent a higher standard of breeding.
 The ADRK (Allgemeiner Deutscher Rottweiler-Klub) has maintained strict breeding requirements since 1907 that far exceed what's required in the United States.

 The ADRK Difference